Vector35/BinaryNinjaImporter/README.md

+# New version

+A rewrite/fork of this with more features that's better maintained is available at https://zznop.github.io/bnida/

+We're still leaving this plugin around and will accept PRs but expect that most future development on this feature will occur on that plugin.

 # Binary Ninja Importer

 Utility for transfering analysis information between Binary Ninja and IDA pro.
 This utility has four parts: